ruven/iipmooviewer/README.md

 Annotations
 -----------
 You can supply a list of annotations for the image which will be overlaid while navigating the image.
-These must be supplied in an object containing a list of individual annotation objects, each with parameters describing the position, title, category and text for the annotation.
-The position is described by the x,y,w and h properties (obligatory) which describe the size independent top left coordinate of the annotation and it's size.
-The text parameter provides the content of the annotation and can contain any valid HTML, which can be styled normally via CSS.
-All annotations are created as divs of class "annotation".
+These must be supplied in an object containing a list of individual annotation objects, each with parameters describing the size, position, title, category and text.
+The size is set by the w,h properties, and the position is described by the x,y properties (top-left offset).
+The size and position (obligatory) parameters are ratios (i.e go from `0.0` to `1.0`) of the image's dimensions.
+The `text` parameter provides the content of the annotation and can contain any valid HTML, which can be styled normally via CSS.
+All annotations are created as divs of class `annotation`.

 For example:
 <pre>
   var annotations = {
-     1 : { x: 0.7, y: 0.6, w: 0.2, h: 0.18, category: "pigments", text: "prussian blue" },
+     1: { x: 0.7, y: 0.6, w: 0.2, h: 0.18, category: "pigments", text: "prussian blue" },
      2: { x: 0.1, y: 0.8, w: 0.15, h: 0.1, category: "pigments", text: "azurite" },
      3: { x: 0.7, y: 0.4, w: 0.1, h: 0.1, category: "people", text: "Mary" }
   };
 </pre>

-The 1,2,3 are unique ID's which can be either numeric or strings.
+The 1,2,3 are unique IDs which can be either numbers or strings.
+The created element's ID is the annotation's ID with `annotation-` prepended.

 Categories are ways of creating groups of annotations and the category will be added to the class.
 Thus for a category of, for example, 'retouches' the annotation divs will be of class 'annotation retouches', allowing you to access these via a class selector.
 So, for example, to set the colors of these differently to the others, simply with javascript, use a selector:
 <pre>